JasonConger/Splunk-PTS-2019/Dashboard Workshop/Lesson 2/README.md

 * You should see data in the table, but not the map

 ## Conditionally show the map
-Showing an empty map may be confusing, so we will hide if if we cannot map it.
+Showing an empty map may be confusing, so we will hide it if we cannot map it.

 * Edit the dashboard
 * Add the following between `</query>` and `</search>`